Reorganization Of Nortel Inversora Finally Set To Unlock Value For Shareholders, Additional Upside From Telecom/Cablevision Merger

 I believe there is 30% or more upside in NTL - ~13% from the reorg and additional upside coming from the Telecom/Cablevision deal, assuming the combined company trades in-line with peers.

-For those wondering, yes there is a possibility of an arbitrage (long NTL, short TEO).
+For those wondering, yes, there is a possibility of an arbitrage (long NTL, short TEO).
 However, relatively high cost to borrow TEO may not make it worth it, especially given that we do not have definitive timelines yet.

 Disclosure: I am/we are long NTL.